MULAKAVISHNUVARDHANREDDY/EMBEDDED_TESTING/Testing.md

                 - CRC/error checking, framing, and retries.

 3️⃣ Acceptance Testing

-🔍 Description:
+        1.Description:
-Performed by the QA team or client to ensure that the final product meets business, functional, and user requirements.
+                - Performed by the QA team or client to ensure that the final product meets business, functional, and user requirements.
 This is the final validation before release.

-🧪 Example:
+        -- Example:

-In a GPS tracking device, verify that the location is updated every 30 seconds in the mobile app
+                - In a GPS tracking device, verify that the location is updated every 30 seconds in the mobile app.

-Tester ensures end-to-end system (hardware → firmware → server → app) works correctly
+                - Tester ensures end-to-end system (hardware → firmware → server → app) works correctly 2.What is validated:

-✅ What is validated:

-All system features function as specified
+                - All system features function as specified

-Edge cases and real-world usage (e.g., cold start, lost GPS signal, battery depletion)
+                - Edge cases and real-world usage (e.g., cold start, lost GPS signal, battery depletion)

-Interface compatibility (e.g., BLE with different phones)
+                - Interface compatibility (e.g., BLE with different phones)

-🛠 Tools used:

-End-user interface (e.g., mobile app)

-Field test logs

-Automated UI validation scripts (e.g., Appium, Selenium)

 4️⃣ Firmware Validation
 🔍 Description: